Western theater of the American Revolutionary War: 1776: Opening battle of the war

-Following Cherokee chiefs Dragging Canoe (Tsiyu Gansini), The Raven (Savanukah), and Oconostota (all three of whom were experienced warriors), but lacking the element of surprise, the Cherokees were quickly routed, took several casualties, and had to withdraw.
+Following Cherokee chiefs Dragging Canoe (also Tsiyu Gansini), The Raven (also Savanukah), and Oconostota (all three of whom were experienced warriors), but lacking the element of surprise, the Cherokees were quickly routed, took several casualties, and had to withdraw.
 Red Chief Dragging Canoe, who led the attack on Eaton's station, was badly wounded, but survived.
 The other two battles were fought later in the day: Oconostota at Watauga, and The Raven at Carter's valley.
 The Raven had some success in driving out the inhabitants of Carter's Valley, as fleeting as it was; but Oconostota's force was also routed.

 1777: Escalation

 A modern replica of Fort Randolph, which Americans built along the Ohio River in 1776.
 Dunquat, the Wyandot "Half King," besieged the fort in May 1778.

 In 1777, the British launched the Saratoga campaign from Canada.
 In order to provide a strategic diversion for operations in the Northeast, officials in Detroit began recruiting and arming Indian war parties to raid American settlements.
 Unknown numbers of American settlers in present Kentucky, West Virginia, and Pennsylvania were killed in these raids.
 The intensity of the conflict increased after enraged American militiamen murdered Cornstalk, the leading advocate of Shawnee neutrality, in November.
 Despite the violence, many Ohio Indians still hoped to stay out of the war.
 This was a difficult task because they were located directly between the British in Detroit and the Americans along the Ohio River.